Get 80% off your plan for your first 3 months*

 • You'll need to invest significant time into researching quality and trending products

-• Given many suppliers are based in Asia, delivery times may take longer with the free or standard shipping options
+• Many suppliers are based in Asia, so delivery times may be longer with free or standard shipping options

-• Be careful to check the legitimacy and reputation of your chosen suppliers
+• Check the legitimacy and reputation of your chosen suppliers

 Colourblocker

-Colourblocker is a Sydney-based dropshipping platform that ships to Australia and New Zealand.
-It offers a range of quality products in kitchen and homeware, electronics, and accessories.
+Colourblocker is a Sydney-based platform that ships to New Zealand, offering faster delivery than Asian suppliers.
+Product categories include kitchen and homeware, electronics, and accessories.

 Pros